wantguns/wantguns.dev/content/nixos-anywhere/index.md

 the hardware configuration and [disko](https://github.com/nix-community/disko) for declarative disk layout management.

-It is meant to be run once and if successful you are left with your desired NixOS configured according to your `nixosSystem`.
+It is meant to run once and if successful you are left with your desired NixOS configured according to your `nixosConfigurations`.

 ## Setting up my physical homeserver